rizwanriaz-se/Sports-HD/README.md

 Sports HD is a live sports streaming website built primarily with ReactJS.
 The aim of Sports HD is to provide an easy-to-use, fast, and user-friendly interface for sports enthusiasts to watch their favorite matches live.
 Getting Started

-You can access the website through this link.
+You can access the website through <a href="https://sportshd.netlify.app">this link</a>.
 To run the website locally, follow the steps below:

 1. Clone the repository: